 Researchers fear that with the ACA repeal, without a replacement, could undermine the progress that has been achieved in mental health.
 Richard Frank, a health economist at Harvard Medical School, says that an estimated 1.8 million of the 21 million covered under the ACA are receiving mental health services and subsidies.
 This extends to around $5.5 million in coverage, which would vanish if the law is revoked (Lapowksy, 2017).

 Another concern is that Congress members are pushing for targeted interventions towards substance abuse and mental health rather than broad-based coverage (Lapowsky, 2017).
 The problem with this action is that it assumes that people with mental health and substance abuse problems are separate issues rather than issues that contribute to each other.
-Furthermore, mental health care requires comprehensive coverage instead of targeted intervention because mental illness and substance abuse are often secondary symptoms to a deeper problem.
+Furthermore, mental health care requires comprehensive coverage instead of targeted intervention because mental illness and substance abuse are often secondary symptoms of a deeper problem.
 More fragmentation of the healthcare system will cause adverse outcomes for mental health care.

 Other fears include that the potential new legislation could stop mandating insurance companies to cover individuals with pre-existing conditions (Grohol, 2017).
 This is a blow to mental health because mental illness is a chronic ailment that people don’t receive out of the blue.

-I’m scared for the potential new legislation because it will affect me.
+I’m scared of the potential new legislation because it will affect me.
 An example is if the law changes and insurance companies are not required to cover pre-existing ailments, I’m screwed.
 I may have difficulty finding an insurance provider that offers mental health care and two, even if there are providers who offer it, it will likely go back to the status quo and be expensive.
 I don’t want that to happen, and I doubt many others do as well.